 This report looks at the case for the accommodation review and explores the recommended option from the Consultants' independent review from a variety of angles including the impact on Residents, Members, Staff and other stakeholders.
 The report proposes a potential way forward of assessing the financial implications of the recommended option for this Committee to consider.
 The Joint Member Working Group have also requested another option is investigated and this report provides further information on that too.
+Some outline options are also suggested on possibilities for the South Norfolk House site.
 Members are asked to consider and debate the ideas and options within this paper and to raise any other issues or information that is required before final recommendations to Cabinet are made.